cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 The broader point is reproducibility.
 If a generated incus profile (cache, helper, root, or recursive-child) behaves differently, the first question should be whether the generated artifacts differ.
 That is a much clearer debugging model than having to guess which live mutation or implicit host state changed last time.

+### Success Checklist

+At a practical level, the concepts above are only successful if they produce outcomes like these:

+* the host-equivalent environment can `ssh c0-2-1.incus`
+* the host-equivalent environment can open `https://auth.fasthtml-plus-integration-test.incus`
+* a deep plain workload can still reach IPv4-only package or service endpoints through the CLAT and root-edge translation path
+* short DNS aliases become visible only after the local registration, upward merge, and helper publication path has completed
+* generated artifacts can be inspected and diffed before deployment instead of being hidden inside long-lived host mutation

 ## Conclusion